-Steve Inskeep is the co-host of NPR's Morning Edition and the author of the forthcoming book Imperfect Union: How Jessie and John Fremont Mapped the West, Invented Celebrity, and Helped Start the Civil War.
+Steve Inskeep is the co-host of NPR's Morning Edition and the author of Imperfect Union: How Jessie and John Fremont Mapped the West, Invented Celebrity, and Helped Start the Civil War.

 Lessons I learned from two communities on opposite sides of the world

 Every time I travel abroad, I return with a different perspective on my home.
 That was especially true when I visited Karachi, Pakistan.

 Friends weren’t sure why I would go to that distant city, where thousands have been killed in street warfare and terrorism over the past 25 years.
 Even a reporter who survived bombings in Iraq told me he soured on Karachi after going there to cover the 2002 murder of Wall Street Journal reporter Daniel Pearl.
 My own first visit was to cover court proceedings for Pearl’s killer, yet I returned repeatedly while writing a book about the city.

 Some of my passion for the place grows out of the city where I live, and from which I began each of my journeys abroad.
 Karachi seems nothing like my neighborhood in Washington, D.C., yet I discovered that each place is a commentary on the other.
 Both showcase a universal theme of urban life: our struggle to deal with neighbors who are different from us.